 Gary (Mr. Munday

 ) facilitates musical instrument teaching (guitar, bass, ukulele, percussion) and also organises marketing and press enquiries for the performing arts school.
 He studied at the BRIT school (London) in music and then an additional course in business.
 After obtaining a degree with emphasis on the sociology of music, he went on to obtain Qualified Teacher Status in Winchester.
-He is the founder and caller of Swanmore Samba Band
+He is the founder and caller of Swan Samba

 , a fusion drumming and dancing band – Roynon’s largest and fastest growing class.
 His original music compositions have been featured on local and national radio and has gigged at hundreds of venues in the South of England.

 Miss Emilie started dancing at the age of 3 and has been in love with it ever since.
 She has studied in many different genres of dance but her favourite is tap and contemporary.
 Miss Emilie has taken exams with both ISTD and IDTA, the highest exam taken being her intermediate in both tap and modern.
 She also took part in other classes such as ballet, pointe work, jazz and limbering.
 She then furthered her dance education at college where she received a distinction* in a level 3 btec diploma in Dance.
 Alongside this, she took her ISTD DDI teaching qualification, which is when she began her journey teaching at Roynon.
 This means that she has a lot to offer to the Roynon students in the short space of time in which she has been with us (since September 2018).
 Miss Emilie loves dance routines that draw upon excitement and passion and loves to see a dancer connect with the audience.
 She also loves choreography which inspires and shows confidence.